hansott/firewall-php/README.md

     sudo systemctl restart $service done
 ```
-5. Go to `[server_name] -> [site_name] -> Enviroment` and add the desired environment variables like: AIKIDO_TOKEN.
-6. Run the created recipes to install / uninstall the Aikido PHP Firewall.
+5. Run the created recipes to install / uninstall the Aikido PHP Firewall.

 #### Forge (ssh)
 1. Go to `[server_name] -> [site_name] -> Enviroment` and add the desired environment variables like: AIKIDO_TOKEN